mathflowjs/mathflow/docs/guide/basics.md

 # Syntax

-This section shows you the MathScript syntax to enable you write scripts.
+This section shows you the MathFlow syntax to enable you write scripts.

 ## Comments

-In MathScript, comments are statements on a new line starting with a _hash symbol_, `#`.
+In MathFlow, comments are statements on a new line starting with a _hash symbol_, `#`.
 These are _ignored_ during evaluation.

 ```sh
 # this is comment 1